 Prepare graham cracker crust (below) in an 8 or 9-inch square baking dish.
 Allow to cool completely.

 Preheat oven to 350F.

 In a large bowl, or the bowl of a stand mixer, beat together cream cheese and sugar until well combined.
-Beat in lime zest, lime juice, triple sec and tequila until batter is very smooth.
+Beat in eggs, lime zest, lime juice, triple sec and tequila until batter is very smooth.
 Sift in all purpose flour and whisk in thoroughly to combine.
 The cheesecake can also be prepared in the food processor.

 Pour into prepared baking dish on top of cooled graham cracker crust.
 Bake for 20-24 minutes, until cheesecake is set and jiggles only slightly at the center when pan is tapped.

 Cool completely before slicing.
 Serve at room temperature or chilled.

 Garnish with a sprinkle of salt, if desired.